 2.1.
 The 5Q Diagnostic Test

 Purpose: This test allows leaders to assess the level of understanding and practice at any given point in time.
-This assesses the level of understanding and practice within an organization and not individuals.
-It’s a look under the hood of the Body of Christ.
+This assesses the level of understanding and practice within an organization and not just in individuals.
+In other words, it’s a look under the hood of the Body of Christ.

-Who does it?: As it is a 360 degree test, we suggest that, depending on the size of the church/organisation, about 5-10 people are nominated to take the test on behalf of the organization.
-These people should probably be in some form of leadership, and/or are real stakeholders in the life of the community.
+Who does it?: As it is a 360 degree test (many respondents involved), we suggest that, depending on the size of the church/organisation, that about 5-10 people are nominated to take the test on behalf of the organization.

 Preparation: It is vital that each of the respondents have good working definitions of each of the various fivefold functions.
 These definitions ought to be the commonly agreed definitions that are arrived at in discussions and by engagement with the Scriptures themselves as well various books (e.g. 5Q or The Permanent Revolution, The Permanent Revolution Playbook (by Hirsch and Catchim), Creating a Missional Culture (JR, Woodward), Primal Fire (Neil Cole) on the topic.
 You can download the basic definitions used in 5Q here or use the extensive lists contained throughout the book.

 Process: The person setting the assessment up will be asked to nominate respondents who are (1) in key leadership (includes senior and staff), and (2) those leaders are committed stakeholders (elders and ministry leaders) and have some long term experience of the organization.
 Each of these are then invited to fill out the questionnaire honestly and to the best of their abilities.
 It is important not to try stretch the answers in an aspirational way.
-The diagnostic test seeks to assess and compare the levels of actual practice within the group.
+The diagnostic test, like all assessments, seeks to assess and compare actual levels of awareness and practice within the group.

 The test will give each group a readout indicating how individuals scored as well as a graph with a aggregated score.
 There is also a report that can be downloaded that will offer some strategic and tactical suggestions of how you might look at developing 5Q throughout the organization that you lead.
 Respondents can also use the many tools that are listed in the second half of the book (5Q).
 We also suggest that you consider getting coaching from the 5Q Collective.